Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

+We give a few remarks on the proof techniques.
 Our proof of Theorem \ref{thm:PIrect} starts off with citing the result of Bate and Li that decomposes a RNP-differentiability space $(X,d,\mu)$ into parts with asymptotic and non-homogeneous forms of Poincar\'e inequalities, as well as a uniform and asymptotic form of Definition \ref{def:conbility}.
 We introduce two new ideas to use these pieces.
-On the one hand, we observe that our connectivity condition implies a Poincar\'e inequality using Theorem \ref{maintheorem}, and this already gives a Poincar\'e inequality for tangents of RNP-differentiability spaces (see the appendix \ref{appendix}).
+On the one hand, we observe that our connectivity condition implies a Poincar\'e inequality using Theorem \ref{thm:contheorem}, and this already gives a Poincar\'e inequality for tangents of RNP-differentiability spaces (see the appendix \ref{appendix}).
 To obtain PI-rectifiability we also need the ability to enlarge the pieces used by Bate and Li to satisfy, intrinsically, the connectivity property in \ref{def:conbility}.

 The following theorem is used to construct the enlarged space.
-The terminology used is defined later in \ref{rectifdiff} and \ref{notconvention}.
-A crucial observation is that the assumptions involve a relative form of doubling and connectivity, and in the conclusion we construct a space with an intrinsic Poincar\'e inequality and doubling.
-Thus, it can be used even for general subsets of PI-spaces to enlarge them to a PI-spaces (the enlarged space being different from the original space).
+The terminology used is defined later in Sections \ref{rectifdiff} and \ref{notconvention}.
+A crucial observation is that the assumptions involve a relative form of doubling and connectivity, and in the conclusion we construct a space with an intrinsic Poincar\'e inequality and an intrinsic doubling property.
+Thus, it can be used even for general subsets of PI-spaces to enlarge them to PI-spaces (the enlarged space being different from the original space).